 Some people find that keeping a diary helps them cope.
 Knowing what time of day problems

-occur or what activities are more difficult can help you understand what affects
+seem worse or what activities are harder to do can help you understand what affects

 your memory.
 This information can also help you plan activities.
 You can also use

-this to describe your memory problems to your doctor.
+this to describe your memory problems to your healthcare provider.

 Cognitive rehabilitation can help

-It's important to make sure your doctor knows about any problems you are having.
-He
+It's important to make sure your healthcare provider knows about any problems you're

 To improve thinking and reasoning skills, a therapist may ask you to find the key